-Perched on the southwest coast of Cyprus, Paphos (or Pafos) is a city steeped in legend and bathed in Mediterranean light.
-Believed to be the birthplace of Aphrodite, the goddess of love, it’s a destination where myth, archaeology and seaside living blend seamlessly.
-Whether you’re here for a weekend escape or a longer stay, Paphos offers a rare mix of culture, calm and coastal beauty.
+Perched on the southwest coast of Paphos, this captivating city is steeped in legend and bathed in Mediterranean light.
+Believed to be the birthplace of Aphrodite, the goddess of love, it’s a destination where ancient Greek mythology, archaeology and seaside living blend seamlessly.
+Whether you’re here for a weekend escape or a longer Paphos holiday, the city offers a rare mix of culture, calm and coastal beauty.
+For many travellers who visit Paphos, the city feels like a timeless gateway into the soul of Cyprus.

 A walk through time